Farrukhw/mysqldb/README.md

 # tomcat_web_app
-A dockerfile consuming tomcat container while copying the *.war from a jsp application in ang_jsp_app repository
+A Dockerfile consuming tomcat container while copying the *.war from a jsp application in ang_jsp_app repository Please note that this is to be working with a project in ang_jsp_app repository.
+And application would properly run when launched using a docker-compose.yaml file from micro_comp repository.